Easy Slow Cooker Beef Brisket Recipe

 Slices of seasoned brisket on a plate are garnished with pomegranate seeds, green onions, and roasted onions.
 This delightful brisket recipe is topped with fresh parsley for an extra burst of flavor and color.

-Why I Love This Beef Brisket Recipe!
+Why I Love This Recipe

-• It’s Easy: There is no browning of the meat or sauteing the vegetables.
+• It's Easy: There is no browning of the meat or sauteing of the vegetables.
 And the crockpot makes the delicious magic!

 • Tender and Delicious: Brisket is always great, but slowly simmering in a fragrant sauce punctuated by an amazing spice rub takes it to a new, delicious level.